poissonconsulting/shinybisonpic/inst/helpfiles/help.md

 **App is not working**

-If it appears the app has frozen or is not responding try restarting your browser.
+If it appears the app has frozen or is not responding, try restarting your browser.
 Different browser may display information differently, try a different browser if the app is not working.
 R shiny applications can take some time to generate results, ensure you have waited enough time before restarting.

 **How to report a problem**